scarletbright/avalanche-docs/docs/v1.0/en/tutorials/node-monitoring.md

 ## Introduction

+This tutorial assumes you have Ubuntu 18.04 or 20.04 running on your node.
+A Mac OS X version of this tutorial will come later.

-This tutorial will show how to set up infrastructure to monitor an instance of [AvalancheGo](https://github.com/ava-labs/avalanchego), a node of [Avalanche](https://docs.avax.network/) network.
-We will be using [Prometheus](https://prometheus.io/) to gather and store data, [node_exporter](https://github.com/prometheus/node_exporter) to get information about the machine, AvalancheGo's [metric API](https://docs.avax.network/v1.0/en/api/metrics/) to get information about the node, and [Grafana](https://grafana.com/) to visualize it in a dashboard.
+This tutorial will show how to set up infrastructure to monitor an instance of [AvalancheGo](https://github.com/ava-labs/avalanchego).
+We will use:

+* [Prometheus](https://prometheus.io/) to gather and store data
+* [node_exporter](https://github.com/prometheus/node_exporter) to get information about the machine,
+* AvalancheGo's [metrics API](https://docs.avax.network/v1.0/en/api/metrics/) to get information about the node
+* [Grafana](https://grafana.com/) to visualize data on a dashboard.

 When we're done, it should look something like this:

 ![Dashboard](/images/dashoboard.png?raw=true "Dashboard")

 Prerequisites:
- - a running AvalancheGo node
+ * A running AvalancheGo node
- - shell access to the machine running the node
+ * Shell access to the machine running the node
- - administrator privileges on the machine
+ * Administrator privileges on the machine

-Tutorial assumes you have Ubuntu 18.04 or 20.04 running the node.
-Mac OS X version of the tutorial will come later.

 ## Set up Prometheus

 First we need to add a system user account and create directories (you will need superuser credentials):

 ```
 sudo useradd -M -r -s /bin/false prometheus
 sudo mkdir /etc/prometheus /var/lib/prometheus
 ```

 Next, get the link to latest version of Prometheus from the [downloads page](https://prometheus.io/download/) (make sure you select the appropriate processor architecture) and use wget to download it, and tar to unpack the archive:

 ```